What Is Form 1099-NEC? A Complete Guide

 When you get a form 1099-NEC, it’s key to check the info carefully.
 You must report the non-employee compensation on your tax return.
 This income goes on Schedule C. There, you can also claim business deductions to lower your taxable income.

-As a self-employed person, the income from form 1099-NEC is non-employee compensation.
+As a self-employed person, income from Form 1099-NEC is considered non-employee compensation.
 You must report this income on your tax return, along with any business expenses.
 Keeping track of your income and deductions helps you pay the right taxes and save on taxes.

 Handling Self-Employment Taxes